spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-install-spryker-in-aws-environment.md

 {% info_block errorBox %}

-Make sure to provide secure configuration of Zed service.
+Make sure to provide a secure configuration of Zed service.
 Sufficient security is not provided by "Basic AUTH" based on web server configuration, IP address restriction, or direct VPN connection to the server.

 {% endinfo_block %}

 ### Requirements

-RDS (Managed relational database service):
+RDS:

 | REQUIREMENT | VALUE |
 | --- | --- |